|

 (cont'd.)

 So I bought my first harmonica.
-A Marine Band
+It was a Marine Band

-I was real shy 'bout anyone hearin' my first
+I was real shy about anyone hearing my first

 practice and I learned my first tune, "Mary Had a